The environment in the McKelvey School of Engineering is designed to foster a collegial and supportive atmosphere that encourages everyone to succeed.

 Calculus Help Room

-Cornerstone resources are available to help Washington University undergraduates succeed and persist to graduation in their chosen fields.
-Cornerstone offers active and collaborative learning opportunities to help students make the transition to college, master class materials in foundational courses, and prepare them for advanced courses and courses in their major.
+The Learning Center provides resources to help Washington University undergraduates succeed and persist to graduation in their chosen fields.
+The Learning Center offers active and collaborative learning opportunities to help students make the transition to college, master class materials in foundational courses, and prepare them for advanced courses and courses in their major.

-Study groups are coordinated for specific engineering classes.
+Problem Solving Team (PST) study groups are coordinated for specific engineering classes.
 Each study group is facilitated by an upper-class engineering student who has been academically successful in the course.
-Study group information is made available during the first week of the semester in specific classes or though Engineering Student Services at any time.
+Study group information is made available during the first week of the semester in specific classes or though Engineering Undergraduate Student Services at any time.
+PSTs are available for BME 140, EEEC 101, and ESE 105.